 This is the first article in a small series dealing with the doctrine of imputation, the term “the righteousness of Christ” and the doctrine of active obedience.

-Recently we here at Denver Reformed Church realized that there exists a bit of confusion surrounding the term “double imputation.”
+Recently we here at Christ Covenant Church realized that there exists a bit of confusion surrounding the term “double imputation.”
 For some, the term refers to imputation of both Christ’s passive obedience (death) and active obedience (perfect life).
 For others, the term does not hold this meaning.
 Instead, they understand it to mean that the sins of the believer were laid on Christ and that believer has now become the righteousness of Christ, thus, double imputation.
 However, the real issue is not the concept of double imputation.
 The main area of misunderstanding lies in the meaning of the term “the righteousness of Christ.”

 Though, we do not consider John Piper to be the cause of the confusion, a close examination of his book, Counted Righteous in Christ can help us to see how this confusion has arisen.
 Mr. Piper wrote his book to support the doctrine of imputation of the righteousness of Christ – a doctrine for which there is strong biblical support.
 Mr. Piper’s book opposes Robert Gundry’s view (as contained in an article for Christianity Today) that Christ’s righteousness has not been imputed to the believer.
 Gundry is represented by quotations such as, “…the doctrine that Christ’s righteousness is imputed to believing sinners needs to be abandoned” and “…that doctrine of imputation is not even biblical.”
 In this case, we agree with Mr. Piper and affirm that the imputation of Christ’s righteousness to the sinner is necessary for justification.